Tod Browning: The Priscilla Dean films

-The Browning-Chaney collaborations at M-G-M: 1925–1929
+The Browning-Chaney collaborations at MGM: 1925–1929

-After moving to M-G-M in 1925 under the auspices of production manager Irving Thalberg, Browning and Chaney made eight critically and commercially successful feature films, representing the zenith of both their silent film careers.
+After moving to MGM in 1925 under the auspices of production manager Irving Thalberg, Browning and Chaney made eight critically and commercially successful feature films, representing the zenith of both their silent film careers.
 Browning wrote or co-wrote the stories for six of the eight productions.
-Screenwriter Waldemar Young, credited on nine of the M-G-M pictures, worked effectively with Browning.
-At M-G-M, Browning would reach his artistic maturity as a filmmaker.
+Screenwriter Waldemar Young, credited on nine of the MGM pictures, worked effectively with Browning.
+At MGM, Browning would reach his artistic maturity as a filmmaker.

-The first of these M-G-M productions established Browning as a talented filmmaker in Hollywood, and deepened Chaney's professional and personal influence on the director: The Unholy Three.
+The first of these MGM productions established Browning as a talented filmmaker in Hollywood, and deepened Chaney's professional and personal influence on the director: The Unholy Three.

 The Unholy Three (1925)

 In a circus tale by author Tod Robbins—a setting familiar to Browning—a trio of criminal ex-carnies and a pickpocket form a jewelry theft ring.
 Their activities lead to a murder and an attempt to frame an innocent bookkeeper.
 Two of the criminal quartet reveal their humanity and are redeemed; two perish through violent justice.

-The Unholy Three is an outstanding example of Browning's delight in the "bizarre" (though, here, not macabre) melodrama and its "the perverse characterizations" that Browning and Chaney devise anticipate their subsequent collaborations.
+The Unholy Three is an outstanding example of Browning's delight in the "bizarre" (though, here, not macabre) melodrama and "the perverse characterizations" that Browning and Chaney devised anticipated their subsequent collaborations.

 Lon Chaney doubles as Professor Echo, a sideshow ventriloquist, and as Mrs. "Granny" O'Grady (a cross-dressing Echo), the mastermind of the gang.
 Granny/Echo operates a talking parrot pet shop as a front for the operation.
 Film critic Alfred Eaker notes that Chaney renders "the drag persona with depth of feeling.
 Chaney never camps it up and delivers a remarkable, multifaceted performance."

 Harry Earles, a member of The Doll Family midget performers plays the violent and wicked Tweedledee who poses as Granny's infant grandchild, Little Willie.
 (Granny conveys the diminutive Willie in a perambulator.)

 Victor McLagen is cast as weak-minded Hercules, the circus strongman who constantly seeks to assert his physical primacy over his cohorts.
 Hercules detests Granny/Echo, but is terrified by the ventriloquist's "pet" gorilla.
 He doubles as Granny O'Grady's son-in-law and father to Little Willie.

 The pickpocket Rosie, played by Mae Busch, is the object of Echo's affection, and they share a mutual admiration as fellow larcenists.
 She postures as the daughter to Granny/Echo and as the mother of Little Willie.